 ½ cup chopped and toasted pecans or walnuts

-¾ cup chocolate chips (if you don’t need a cocoa kick in the morning leave them out)
+¾ cup chocolate chips (if you don’t need a cocoa kick in the

 ½ cup plus 6 tablespoons unsalted butter (softened)